 When teaching symmetry to young children introduce new vocabulary with hands on activities.

-Young children will begin to understand the concepts and vocabulary of symmetry if you give them time to play symmetry games and experiment with symmetry art.
+When teaching beginners, show them that shapes on one side of a line are the same as on the other side of a line.
+Young children begin to understand the concepts and vocabulary of symmetry if you give them time to play symmetry games and experiment with symmetry art.

 Simple Symmetry Game